Affordable automated driving functions for everybody

 All sensor modalities, e.g. RADAR or mono video cameras, are beneficial for both domains – safety and comfort.
 With a focus on the influence of specific AD functions on driving safety, a closer look on the NCAP assessment is beneficial.
-For example, the NCAP decided to award as well as a system that is able to detect speed-limiting traffic signs. , all driven by statistically sound accident research analyses.
+For example, the NCAP decided to award stars for active safety to vehicles with a lane-keeping system as well as a system that is able to detect speed-limiting traffic signs.
+Warning the driver in case of speeding and active speed control is also awarded by NCAP, all driven by statistically sound accident research analyses.
 The functions referenced by NCAP can be realized with different sensor modalities or their combinations.
 The use of video cameras is one suitable approach for realizing the aforementioned AD applications.

 In addition to these safety-related functions, a video sensor can be used for enhancing the driving comfort as well.

 For example, a recent Bosch Research project was able to demonstrate that adaptive cruise control (ACC) is also feasible with a single mono-video camera.
 Unlike with a RADAR sensor, the two major quantities – object distance and relative velocity – as mandatory inputs for an ACC speed control cannot be measured directly from the raw video data.
 To compensate for these shortcomings of mono-video cameras, smart vision algorithms have been developed: The object distance can be robustly estimated e.g. by using structure from motion (two images recorded consecutively in time provide two dimensions that can be used to reconstruct the missing third dimension, i.e. the distance information).
 The object velocity can be determined by tracking the derivative of the distance value as well as by evaluating the optical flow.